lucatume/wp-browser/README.md

 #### Dump file domain replacement
 The SQL dump file will be loaded by the module during initialization **before** each test following the same limitations about size imposed by [Codeception Db module](http://codeception.com/docs/09-Data#db).
-The problem with WordPress database dumps is that the website URL address is harcoded in the database itself making dump sharing a serch and replace pain.
+The problem with WordPress database dumps is that the website URL address is hard-coded in the database itself making dump sharing a search and replace pain.
 The module will try to replace the domain written in the loaded SQL dump file on the fly to match the one specified in the `url` config parameter to allow dumps to work locally with no issues.

 ### WPLoader configuration